Quantum Filtering and Stabilization of Dissipative Quantum Systems via Augmented Neural Ordinary Differential Equations: Results and Discussions

 The WD setting of phase 2 shows that the model can predict the time evolution of the Bloch vector components, as well as the dissipation and decoherence functions.
 The predicted values closely followed the true values, as evidenced in Fig.7 (a-d) shows the real and predicted results for \( x(t) \), \( y(t) \), \( z(t) \), \( \Delta(t) \), and \( \gamma(t) \)), both the predicted trajectory and the actual trajectory are close enough to predict the unknown state and parameters precisely.
 For the Bloch vector components and the parameters $\Delta(t)$ and $\gamma(t)$, the results offer a thorough comparison of the actual and anticipated trajectories for the OOD setting of phase 2, as depicted in Fig.~\ref{Fig.7}(a-d).
 Both transient and steady-state characteristics are accurately captured by the AQNODE, indicating its potential for quantum dynamics prediction and estimation.
 The MSE for the state and parameters and average training losses are shown in Figs.~\ref{Fig.8} and \ref{Fig.9}.

 Moreover, the fact that AQNODE can estimate the state trajectory and governing parameters in the presence of uncertainty suggests that it functions not only as a predictive model but also as a quantum observer.
-That is, it extracts the most probable quantum state evolution from noisy and incomplete observations.
+That is, it extracts the most probable quantum state evolution from partial state observations.
 This model can be applied to real-time experiments to predict the state and parameters under noisy and incomplete measurements.

 The MSE of the state and the parameters are shown in Fig.~\ref{Fig.8}, and the average training loss and the MSE disturbation of WD and OOD is depicted in Fig.~\ref{Fig.9} and Fig.~\ref{Fig.10}.

 In table \ref{tab:Phase-2-wd-ood}, the results show consistently low errors under WD, confirming accurate model predictions when tested on distributions similar to the training data.
 In contrast, higher MSEs under OOD, especially for $y(t)$ and $\Delta(t)$, reflect expected generalization limitations.
 However, the model retains reasonable predictive capacity, demonstrating robustness even under distributional change.